 How to Eat Fewer Calories and Burn More Energy

 Now that you have the numbers in mind, it’s all about putting it into practice.
+Given that the goal is to maintain energy balance, you can either reduce your caloric intake or increase your TDEE.

 Here are some ways you can eat fewer calories: